 Would you like to travel in a car, 4WD, caravan, motorhome, or a campervan?
 Do you require ultra comfort or can you forsake a few minor luxuries to take part in some outdoor adventures?
 Which are you more comfortable with automatic or manual transmission?
 Once you’ve decided on a vehicle, your next step will be to choose the appropriate places you’d like to stay; a hotel, a holiday resort, a friend’s house, or a camping spot to suit your needs, etc (maybe you can combine some of these).

 For me, I believe one of the best road trip experiences are ones where you can jump into your RV and have everything with you the whole time!
 And if you’d like to have an RV experience, it’s then a matter of deciding on where you’d like to camp.
 Do you prefer quieter places, out in the middle of nowhere?
-Or do you need a site with power, which also has a cafe or shop on site – places to buy food?
-If so, you would need to check with the campsites to see if they have what suits your needs?
+Or do you need a site with power, which also has a cafe or shop on site – places to buy food, or other products?
+If so, you would need to check with the campsites to see if they have what suits your needs.

 3. Pack Light but Pack Well